 The Nursing Program at Carroll College offers a baccalaureate degree with a major in Nursing, preparing students to practice as professional nurses or for graduate studies in nursing.

-Clinical experience begins in the 200-level nursing courses and occurs in diverse community settings, varying from Helena’s hospitals to public health, assisted-living, long-term care, home-visits, and psychiatric and school settings.
+Clinical experience begins in the 200-level nursing courses and occurs in diverse community settings, varying from Helena’s hospitals to public health, assisted-living, long-term care, home visits, and psychiatric and school settings.
 Each nursing course at Carroll provides quality, personalized learning experiences.
-Clinical work is primarily done in Helena, allowing for one-on-one interaction with faculty.
+Clinical experiences are primarily in Helena, allowing for one-on-one interaction with faculty.